Second De Gasperi government

-The De Gasperi II Cabinet was the first cabinet of the Italian Republic.
+The second De Gasperi government was the first government of the Italian Republic.
 It was established by Alcide De Gasperi following the referendum of 2 June 1946, in which the Italian people voted in favour of the Republic.
 It held office from 13 July 1946 until 2 February 1947, a total of 203 days, or 6 months and 18 days.

 Government parties

 The government was composed by the following parties: